A fiendishly addictive, yet simple concept.

 Looking at a dump of the SAM version of Astroball it seems the messages are in plain-text but, unlike the Speccy version, the message triggers are encrypted.
 The encryption is very basic - simply the ASCII code + 1.
 Here are the triggers and messages in the SAM version:

 Most are obvious.
-JADEL refers to the then girlfriend of Balor Knight .
+JADEL refers to the then girlfriend of Balor Knight, Jade Lucas who is also creditied on the ZX Spectrum version.
 ASTROKING is reference to the cheat-mode trigger on the Speccy version.
-I’m assuming CHRISP refers to Chris Pile , the other half of Digital Reality - not sure what the message to this trigger signifies though.
+CHRISP refers to Chris Pile, the other half of Digital Reality as per the following: